farmbeatslabs/studentkit/Indoor-m1/1_Build_your_Windows_10_IoT_Core_Device.md

 Build your Windows 10 IoT Core Sensor Device
 ============================================

-This lab document is to help students with the FarmBeats Student Kit hardware setup.
+This lab document is to help students with the FarmBeats Student Kit device setup.
 It includes installing Windows 10 IoT Core on your Raspberry Pi, installing the sensor software, connecting the sensors and getting the device claim code needed to register the device in the [FarmBeats Student Kit Portal](https://farmbeatsstudentkit.com) and Azure IoT Central cloud service.

+To complete this stage of the installation you will require:

+-   A complete FarmBeats Student Kit

+-   A Windows PC that can download and run applications (optional)

+-   A mouse, keyboard and HDMI monitor

+-   An internet connection (wired preferred)

+-   A small Philips head screwdriver

 Installing Windows 10 IoT Core on you Raspberry Pi 3
 ----------------------------------------------------